kizniche/Mycodo/mycodo-manual.rst

 | Photo                 | Capture a photo with the selected camera.       |
 +-----------------------+-------------------------------------------------+

-Conditional Statement variables
+Action Command Variables
-'''''''''''''''''''''''''''''''
+''''''''''''''''''''''''

-Commands that are executed by conditional statements can now include variables.
+Commands that are executed by actions can now include variables.
 To use, just place the variable name, including "((" and "))" in your command, and it will be replaced with the variable's value before execution.
 See the tables below for the currently-supported